-Credit rating agencies are well-aware of the costs of "upward mistakes" in times of crisis.
-The public and regulatory critics after the 2008 crisis were the outcomes of great rage among investors, who suffered huge and disproportionate economic damages.
-The cost of an "upward mistake" after the 2008-crisis will probably be even higher.
-As a recurring mistake, such cost might be combined from new and harsher critics, and might lead to a stricter regulatory reform, and even be expressed in reputational damages that cannot be repaired. credit rating agencies that are facing abnormal market conditions will weigh the above, and it seems highly likely that they will conclude that it is better for them to err, even slightly, "downward".
-If we take for example the market conditions created due to the Coronavirus pandemic, then it seems that once an issuer is under a "credit watch" it would be much more likely for it to eventually be downgraded simply because the objective probability of insolvency in such times is significantly greater.
+Credit rating agencies are well aware of the costs of upward mistakes in times of crisis.
+The public and regulatory criticism following the 2008 crisis were reactions to the intense rage felt by investors who suffered immense and disproportionate economic damages.
+The cost of yet another upward mistake after the 2008 crisis will probably be even higher, resulting in new and harsher criticism and public backlash and even stricter regulatory reform, as well as reputational damage that cannot be easily repaired.
+Well aware of these potential consequences, credit rating agencies facing abnormal market conditions are likely to conclude that it is better for them to err, even slightly, “downward.”
+Taking the market conditions created in wake of the coronavirus pandemic as an example, it seems that once an issuer is placed under a “credit watch,” it would be much more likely for it to eventually be downgraded simply because the objective probability of insolvency in such times is significantly greater.

-While the cost of an "upward mistake" is very high for credit rating agencies, it seems that this is not the case when it comes to a "downward mistake".
-The cost of a "downward mistake" for credit rating agencies tends to be zero.
+While the cost of an upward mistake is very high for credit rating agencies, it seems that this is not the case when it comes to a downward mistake, the cost of which appears to be nil for credit rating agencies.
 While downgrading entails significant costs for issuers, it does not have the same impact on credit rating agencies.
-Keep in mind that the real regulatory purpose of market oversight is overseeing issuers' conduct to assure investors' interests.
-The premise is that issuers do not need the help of regulators to secure their interests.
-This is also the reason why most of the regulation that has been applied has dealt with ensuring the avoidance of mistakes that could harm investors interests.
-The fact that a "downgrade mistake", as opposed to an "upward mistake", reflects a more "risk-averse" approach, and thus tends to be prescribed as a pro-investors approach indicates the regulators might be less interested in detecting such mistakes.
+It should be borne in mind that the real regulatory purpose of market oversight is overseeing issuers’ conduct to insure investors’ interests rather than the interests of issuers, based on the assumption that issuers do not need the help of regulators to secure their interests.
+This is also the reason why most of the regulation that has been enacted has focused on ensuring the avoidance of mistakes that could harm investors’ interests.
+The fact that a downgrade mistake, as opposed to an upward mistake reflects a more risk-averse approach, and thus tends to be described as a pro-investor approach, indicates that regulators might be less interested in detecting such mistakes.

-Another reason is that "downward mistakes" are almost impossible to detect.
-While "Upward mistake" can be detected easily, by a simple correlation of past ratings with actual defaults.
-If an issuer had a high rating and then suffered a rapid unexpected downgrade, followed by default, it is thought that the credit rating agency had been mistaken in its evaluation of the issuer's risk levels.
-The possibility of detecting "downward mistakes" is somewhat limited, since such simple correlation between ratings and defaults just will not do.
-That is since correlating between a downgrade that did not lead to a collapse, or even a downgrade that did lead to a collapse, will not indicate a "downward mistake" or the unreliability of the downgrade.
-This is since "downward mistakes" are those sorts of "chicken or the egg" paradoxes.
-One can never truly tell whether a downgrade is the main source for an issuer's financial collapse or whether it has just entailed what was about to happen.
+Another reason for the lack of regulatory attention to downward mistakes is that they are almost impossible to detect.
+In contrast, an upward mistake can be detected easily, by a simple correlation of past ratings with actual defaults.
+If an issuer had a high rating and then suffered a rapid unexpected downgrade, followed by default, the credit rating agency is assumed to have been mistaken in its evaluation of the issuer’s risk levels.
+The possibility of detecting downward mistakes is somewhat limited, since such simple correlations between ratings and defaults are not very informative, as making a correlation between a downgrade that did not lead to a collapse, or even a downgrade that did lead to a collapse, will not indicate a downward mistake or the unreliability of the downgrade.
+This is because downward mistakes can be considered a sort of “chicken or the egg” paradox.
+One can never truly determine whether a downgrade is the main reason for an issuer’s financial collapse or whether it simply reflected what was about to happen.